Texas City Texans: The ballpark

-Texas City was noted to have played minor league home games at Texan Park.
-The ballpark was also known as Pilot Park.
-The ballpark had a capacity of 2,750 and dimensions (Left, Center, Right): 335–385–335.
+Texas City hosted minor league home games at Texan Park.
+The ballpark was also known as Pilot Park in the era.
+The ballpark had a capacity of 2,750 with dimensions (Left, Center, Right): 335–385–335.
 The franchise drew between 46,000 and 35,000 total during its minor league seasons of 1951 to 1955, averaging 500 to 600 fans per contest.
-Today, the ballpark is still in use, known as Robinson Park and sits within Amoco Park.
-The location of Amoco Park is 1500 29th Street North, Texas City, Texas.
+Today, the ballpark site is still in use, known as Robinson Stadium.
+Robinson Stadium hosted the Bay Area Toros in the independent Continental Baseball League.
+The ballpark lies within Amoco Park.
+The location of Amoco Park is 1500 29th Street North in Texas City, Texas.